cyclingProfessor/humannetwork/README.md

  Encrypt or decrypt a message
  Send or broadcast messages

-Split will add fragment IDs ("nn:") to each fragment.
-Merge will check that the fragment ids are consecutive beginning with a "01:" fragment.
+Split will add fragment IDs ("n/m:") to each fragment.
+Merge will check that the fragment ids are consecutive beginning with a "1/m:" fragment.
-If there is a :: in the message then characters precedingit are deemed to be message header and are copied to every message fragement.
+If there is a !! in the message then characters precedingit are deemed to be message header and are copied to every message fragement.
 Hence you can put the destination node for a fragmented multi-hop message as a fragment header.
 Merge notices fragment headers properly.

 Since passwords are not to be shared encryption must be commutative:  I.e., if A encrypts, B encrypts, A decrypts then B decrypts the original text should be recovered.
 Shamir three pass protocol will be used with the client requiring to perform exponentiation modulo a large prime (the session key: p).
 The client will be expected to generate its own pair of keys d,e with de ≡ 1 (mod p-1).
 It is expected that clients will use Peter Olson's Big Integers (https://www.npmjs.com/package/big-integer)